ninjawule/gombare/README.md

   -silent
     	if true, then no info / warning message is written out -split
-    	if 2 folders are compared, and if -outpir is used, then there's 1 comparison JSON produced for each pair of compared files
+    	if 2 folders are compared, and if -outpir is used, then there is 1 comparison JSON produced for each pair of compared files
   -stopAtFirst
     	if true, then, when comparing folders, we stop at the first couple of files that differ -two string
-    	required: the path to the second file to compare; must be of the same first file's type -xml
+    	required: the path to the second file to compare; must be of the same first file type -xml
     	use this option if the files are XML files
 ```